andyaiken/forgesteel/to do.md

 | Wyvern              | 0       | 2        | 0         |
 | Xorannox the Tyract | 6       | 1        | 0         |

-### Heroes

-* Companions:
-  * Allow the user to customize the name of their companions
-  * Determine whether the encounter builder needs to take account of retainers
-* Hero Builder:
+### Hero Builder

 * Auto-create heroes
 * Revenants should have 3 ancestry points if small

 ### Library